StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/search-for-cases/find-a-case.md

 *Use this method if you don't know the case number you're looking for or need to conduct advanced searches for multiple cases without requiring simultaneous actions.*

-1/ Access the Global Search feature through the sidebar menu.
+1/ Go to the Global Search feature in the sidebar menu.

 ![Global Search feature sidebar menu](../../../../images/user-guides/analyst-corner/cases/find-a-case-global-search-feature-sidebar-menu.png)